-Our approach is farmer-centred.
-We aim to engage closely with farming groups on landscape level to ensure their needs and perspectives are fully considered and are an integral part of innovation solutions designed on regional level, so farmers locally have a seat at the table.
-Our Portfolio aims to provide benefits as:
+Our approach centres around farmers.
+We aim to engage closely with farming communities at a landscape level to ensure their needs and perspectives are an integral part of the solutions designed within the Portfolio.

-In return, we offer a range of benefits that will help accelerate your journey towards regenerative sourcing and supply chain management, like creating scalable new sourcing models, sharing costs and knowledge, multiplying investments, and learning from other innovation initiatives.
+In return, we offer a range of benefits that will help accelerate your journey towards regenerative sourcing and supply system management, like creating scalable new sourcing models, sharing costs and knowledge, multiplying investments, and learning from other innovation initiatives.

 Together, we can create a critical mass of farmers, land, commodity volumes, and funding to demonstrate solutions at a scale relevant to demonstrate feasibility and viability.

-Our landscape-based solutions contribute to meeting companies’ scope 3 emissions reduction, biodiversity, water and soil health goals.
-We also provide new models to de-risk, incentivise, and reward farmers for their environmental performance, contributing positively to companies’ sourcing goals.
+Our landscape-based solutions will contribute to meeting companies’ scope 3 emissions reduction, biodiversity, water and soil health goals.
+We will also provide new models to de-risk, incentivise, and reward farmers for their environmental performance, contributing positively to companies’ sourcing goals.

 Our collaborative approach also provides increased viability of otherwise prohibitively costly or inefficient solutions thanks to the complementary capabilities and resources of Portfolio partners.
 It will catalyse system level innovations that cannot be tackled or designed by one actor in the agri-food value system.